thiswillbeyourgithub/save_to_zotero/README.md

 ## Personal Motivation

 I created this tool after [Omnivore](https://github.com/omnivore-app/omnivore) shut down, as I was searching for a good multiplatform solution for reading PDFs.
 Zotero proved to be a promising alternative, especially with its HTML annotation feature.
 However, I needed something that would work on my phone too.
 Until a complete solution was available, I decided to build this tool to convert webpages to PDFs for use with Zotero across all my devices.
+Once saved via this tool, all content is fully accessible on your phone, tablet, and any other device with a Zotero client.

 ## Features

 - Save any webpage as a high-quality PDF using Playwright's browser automation
 - Works whether you use Zotero's or WebDAV backend for storage
+- PDFs and webpages saved are accessible on all Zotero clients (desktop, mobile, tablet)
 - Add PDFs to Zotero with proper metadata extraction
 - Support for existing PDF files without webpage sources
 - Automatic metadata extraction from webpages (title, description, author, publication date)